markdoc/docs/pages/docs/nextjs.md

 ## Schema customization

-You can customize the Markdoc schema by creating a `/markdoc/` directory at the root of your project.
+You can define your Markdoc schema by creating a `/markdoc/` directory at the root of your project.
 This is where custom [nodes](/docs/nodes) and [tags](/docs/tags) are defined.

-Files under `/markdoc/` are automatically imported and combined into your Markdoc schema.
-If you want to specify which files are included, create a `/markdoc/index.js` file and define the schema exports.
+All `.js` files under `/markdoc/` are automatically imported and combined to create your Markdoc schema.
+If you want to specify which files are included, create a `/markdoc/index.js` file and specify the schema exports.

 You can choose the import location for your schema by passing the `schemaPath` option to `withMarkdoc`: